Tuesday, August 27, 2013

-Miller was so wonderful intense as Karras.
+Miller was so wonderfully intense as Karras.
 He conveyed the gravity of his struggle without appearing ridiculous.
 His face effortlessly conveys the burden he carries: guilt, grief, loss.

 Despite my obsession with the character of Father Karras, the other main characters in the film, Chris MacNeil (Ellen Burstyn), Father Merrin (Max von Sydow), Lt.
 William Kinderman (Lee J. Cobb), also experience evil, although their story doesn't feel as compelling to me as Karras'.